 You can stop by for a fun day trip in the lovely city of Colorado Springs for modern shopping, dining, and entertainment.
 You can take a drive up to Pike’s Peak or the more adventurous can hike to the summit for some unbelievable views.
 If you’re up for a real challenge make an attempt of the Manitou Incline.
 Don’t worry about speeding up this trail as the world record for the .88 mile incline is over 16 minutes.

-Dakota Terraces Campground at Ridgway State Park in Ouray County
+Dakota Terraces Campground at Ridgway State Park

 The Dakota Terraces Campground is one of the only campgrounds at Ridgway that stays open all year long and has some hookups for your motorhome or trailer, that means electric and water but no sewer.
 Showers and restrooms are available as well as picnic areas.